 In about three weeks, The Hunger Games: Catching Fire will hit cinemas around the world.
 Excitement for the next installment of the THG universe is high, and a large part of it is due to the transmedia marketing strategy for Catching Fire, which consists mostly of a mix of social media, fan participation, and brand cooperations.
-Responsible for this unique marketing campaign is Campfire, a New York-based transmedia agency who also helped with the marketing surrounding the launch of the Game of Thrones TV series, for example.
+Responsible for this unique marketing campaign is Ignition Creative, an LA-based ad agency.

 The marketing campaign for Catching Fire kicked off at the beginning of 2013, and over the course of the last months, we’ve been treated to increasing amounts of content from the THG world.
 Today, I’d like to offer an overview of the different tools and media Campfire and Lionsgate have been using to create a new type of excellent entertainment marketing that blurs the line between reality and fiction.

 In April, billboards started popping up that advertised “Capitol Couture”, and more specifically, futuristic fashion and a fragrance titled “CINNA - L’Essence D’un Champion.”

 At this point, existing THG fans already suspected that the billboards were about the upcoming Catching Fire movie.
 Curiosity stirred in both fans and anyone not familiar with THG, and once they googled “Capitol Couture” they encountered a tumblr site, which in turn linked to the Capitol’s Facebook page, twitter account, Instagram page and YouTube channel.